-Your new set of dentures created at Dr. Daniel A. Burton’s Wichita, Kansas, clinic have been designed to marry tightly with the structure of your underlying gums.
+Your new set of dentures created at Dr. Blake Lawlor’s Wichita, Kansas, clinic have been designed to marry tightly with the structure of your underlying gums.
 This should allow them to hold tightly throughout the course of biting off and chewing the foods you eat.
 At the same time, many denture wearers like to apply a small bead of denture adhesive when securing their dentures in place.

 This has two noteworthy benefits.
 First, it provides an extra secure hold to lock your dentures to the gums.
 Second, it also helps to prevent stray food particles from infiltrating the base of the device and causing gum irritation.